BaranKurtulus/Gmail-Dot-Trick-Generator/README.md

 # Usage

-First, there will appear my phone number(if you have a problem, contact me whatever you want^^), you need to wait on there.
+First, there will appear my phone number(if you have a problem, contact me whenever you want^^), you need to wait on there.

 After, this page will show up;
 ![image](https://user-images.githubusercontent.com/82267105/117588736-0a0a6f00-b12e-11eb-9d05-bc5f3d90381e.png)